aetperf/aetperf.github.io/_posts/2022-04-26-More-Heapsort-in-Cython.md

 t_df["n log(n)"] = 5.0e-8 * t_df.index * np.log(t_df.index)
 ```

-Note that we also included the curve corresponding to $O(n\log n)$ in the figure.
+Note that we also included the curve corresponding to $O(n\log n)$ in the following figure.
 However, we are aware that this is an asymptotic behavior on an abstract machine, but do not take into account some hardware effects, such has cache optimization.

 ```python